-The Early Intervention program in Illinois is a collection of services for children age birth to three who have delays in development or who are at risk of developmental delays and their families.
+The Early Intervention program in Illinois is a collection of services for children age birth to three who have delays in development or a medical diagnosis that typically results in development delays.
 EI provides families with strategies to help children learn essential skills, improves developmental and educational growth, and supports children with developmental delays in becoming more independent.
 The Early Intervention program in Illinois is called Child and Family Connections.

-Early intervention services include, but are not limited to: developmental evaluations and assessments, physical therapy, occupational therapy, speech-language therapy, nutrition services, psychological services and social work services.
+Early intervention services include, but are not limited to: developmental screenings and evaluations, physical therapy, occupational therapy, speech-language therapy, nutrition services, psychological services and social work services.

 Understanding the IL Early Childhood System

 Children eligible for early intervention services must be experiencing developmental delays in one or more of the following areas: cognitive development; physical development, including vision and hearing; language and speech development; psycho-social development; and self-help skills.
 Children may also be eligible due to diagnosed physical or mental conditions, such as cerebral palsy or Down syndrome, or certain family circumstances that put them at risk of having substantial delays.